jhinkey/sprint-assignment/manage_sprints.md

 You can break down long-term projects into goal-focused timeboxes called sprints.
 Each sprint consists of goal-related issues (work items) to complete in a timeframe.
 In theory, on completing a sprint, you should achieve the sprint goal.

-The image below shows an ongoing sprint and its issues in a JIRA scrum board.
+The JIRA scrum board below shows an ongoing sprint and its issues.

 ![](./images/sprint-board.png)